eesee/cargo-ship-exp/README.md

 ## What's in this project?

-← `index.html`: This is the main HTML page for this project.
+← `index.html`: This is the main HTML page for this project; created separate pages for each model for faster rendering

 ← `sky`: is an Equirectangular 360 degree image with no spatial coordinates